dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 <br>
 #### Calculate Observed Frequencies & Expected Frequencies

-As mentioned in the section above, in a Chi-Square Test For Independence, the *observed frequencies* are the true values that we’ve seen, in other words the actual rates per group in the data itself.
+As mentioned in the section above, in a Chi-Square Test For Independence, the *observed frequencies* are the true values that we’ve seen - in other words - the actual rates per group in the data itself.
 The *expected frequencies* are what we would *expect* to see based on *all* of the data combined.

 The below code:

-* Summarises our dataset to a 2x2 matrix for *signup_flag* by *mailer_type*
+* Summarizes our dataset to a 2x2 matrix for *signup_flag* by *mailer_type*
 * Based on this, calculates the:
     * Chi-Square Statistic
     * p-value